2025 Solar Incentives Guide for Riviera Beach, FL - Tax Credits & Rebates

 • Tax Credits: Unlike tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the federal government.

 • Net Metering: Net metering factors in once your solar panels are up and running.
 If you have a net metering agreement in place with your Riviera Beach utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.
+In some places, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.

 Best Solar Financing